marblehands/rs-school-tasks/typescript-essentials/index.md

 - Eases development of complex applications with a large code base.
 - Great for OOP style programming.

 ### "Declare Variable Types in TypeScript" Module Reflection

-#### 📝 Description

-In this module I got a brief overview of types classification and their syntax in TypeScript and its most basic usage cases.
-Personal reflections were written down based on the material covered.

 #### 💡 Key Insights